 Multi-Master mode support is achieved by bus arbitration.
-When the master outputs address/data bits onto the SDA pin, arbitration takes place when the master outputs a '1' on SDA, by letting SDA float high and another master asserts a '0'.
+When the master outputs address/data bits onto the SDA pin, arbitration takes place when the master outputs a '1' on SDA by letting SDA float high and another master asserts a '0'.
 When the SCL pin floats high, data should be stable.
-If the expected data on SDA is a '1' and the data sampled on the SDA pin = '0', a bus collision has taken place.
-The master will set the Bus Collision Interrupt Flag, BCLIF and reset the IC port to its IDLE state (Figure 9-19).
+If the expected data on SDA is a '1' and the data sampled on the SDA pin = '0', a bus collision has TACKEN place.
+The master will set the Bus Collision Interrupt Flag, BCLIF and reset the I^2 C port to its IDLE state.
+(Figure 9-19).

-If a transmit was in progress when the bus collision occurred, the transmission is halted, the BF flag is cleared, the SDA and SCL lines are de-asserted, and the SSPBUF can be written to.
-When the user services the bus collision Interrupt Service Routine, and if the $I^2C$ bus is free, the user can resume communication by asserting a START condition.
+If a transmit was in progress when the bus collision occurred, the transmission is halted, the BF flag is cleared, the SDA and SCL lines are deasserted, and the SSPBUF can be written to.
+When the user services the bus collision interrupt service routine, and if the $\rm I^2C$ bus is free, the user can resume communication by asserting a START condition.

-If a START, Repeated START, STOP, or Acknowledge condition was in progress when the bus collision occurred, the condition is aborted, the SDA and SCL lines are de-asserted, and the respective control bits in the SSPCON2 register are cleared.
-When the user services the bus collision Interrupt Service Routine, and if the IC bus is free, the user can resume communication by asserting a START condition.
+If a START, Repeated Start, STOP or Acknowledge condition was in progress when the bus collision occurred, the condition is aborted, the SDA and SCL lines are deasserted, and the respective control bits in the SSPCON2 register are cleared.
+When the user services the bus collision interrupt service routine, and if the I2C bus is free, the user can resume communication by asserting a START condition.

-The master will continue to monitor the SDA and SCL pins and if a STOP condition occurs, the SSPIF bit will be set.
+The Master will continue to monitor the SDA and SCL pins, and if a STOP condition occurs, the SSPIF bit will be set.